HealthSamurai/documentation/modules/aidbox-forms/aidbox-ui-builder-alpha/external-fhir-servers.md

 Data used by `Aidbox Forms` has different nature and can have different storage requirements and strategies.

-We split data in 4 domains, and 3 of them can have it's own FHIR backend:
+We split data in 4 domains, and last 3 of them can have it's own FHIR backend:

-- `System resources` - non-FHIR resources, used by `Aidbox Forms` for extended functionality.
-- `Content resources` - `Questionnaire` resource, the main focus and result of `Forms Builder`.
-- `Terminology resources` - `ValueSets` and `Concepts`.
-- `Production resources` - `QuestionnaireResponse` resource and other FHIR resources that contain PHI/Production data.

 > Because `system resources` are non FHIR resources - there is no FHIR backend configuration for them.

+1. `System resources` - non-FHIR resources, used by `Aidbox Forms` for extended functionality.
+2. `Content resources` - `Questionnaire` resource (the main focus and result of `Forms Builder`).
+3. `Terminology resources` - `ValueSets` and `Concepts`.
+4. `Production resources` - `QuestionnaireResponse` resource and other FHIR resources that contain PHI/Production data.

 # Storage Defaults